-One of the key elements of the University's Teaching and Learning Strategy is a commitment to student engagement.
+One of the key elements of the University's Teaching and Learning Framework is a commitment to student engagement.
 This approach has a number of characteristics:

 - the active contribution a student makes to his or her own learning

 - the institutional provision of educational opportunities that are empirically linked to quality learning outcomes

 - an enhanced transition for students into professional employment or improved career mobility and personal achievements as citizens.

 - focus on engagement of first year students beginning with active student orientation programs that integrate the academic, institutional and social aspects of university life

 - provide opportunities for students to engage in experiential learning

 - implement empirically derived teaching strategies that build on our existing commitment to the scholarship of teaching